-Eric Vandevelde is a partner in Gibson Dunn’s Los Angeles office.
+Eric Vandevelde is a litigation partner in Gibson Dunn’s Los Angeles office.
 He is co-chair of the Artificial Intelligence practice group and a member of the firm’s White Collar, Privacy & Cybersecurity, and Intellectual Property practice groups.
-Mr. Vandevelde is a former federal prosecutor, supervised the Cyber & IP Crimes section of the U.S. Attorney’s Office in the Central District of California, and has significant first-chair trial experience, both while at the DOJ and in the private sector.
+As a former federal prosecutor who previously supervised the Cyber & IP Crimes section of the U.S. Attorney’s Office in the Central District of California, Eric has significant first-chair trial experience, both while at the DOJ and in the private sector.
 He has a deep technical background, with a degree in computer science from Stanford and having worked as a software engineer in Silicon Valley and Latin America.
-He repeatedly has been ranked by Chambers and recognized by Super Lawyers and the Daily Journal, including as one of the Top 20 Cyber/Artificial Intelligence lawyers in California.
+He has repeatedly been ranked by Chambers and recognized by Super Lawyers, The Best Lawyers in America

-Eric has an extremely broad practice—handling criminal and civil trials, internal investigations, enforcement matters, advisory work for boards and management, and product counseling—but nearly all of his matters lie at the intersection of technology and the law, and involve cutting edge issues in AI, cryptocurrency, data privacy, cybersecurity, biotech, fintech, gaming, and software.
-Eric has also represented clients in some of the highest profile, highest stakes cases in the country concerning government demands for personal data and technical assistance in connection with criminal and national security-related investigations.
+Eric has a broad practice—handling criminal and civil trials, internal investigations, enforcement matters, advisory work for boards and management, and product counseling—but nearly all of his matters lie at the intersection of technology and the law, and involve cutting edge issues in AI, cryptocurrency, data privacy, cybersecurity, biotech, fintech, gaming, and software.
+He has also represented clients in some of the highest profile, highest stakes cases in the country concerning government demands for personal data and technical assistance in connection with criminal and national security-related investigations.

 Representative criminal and regulatory investigations matters: